-Rachael had been a straight A student through high school.
+Rachael had been a straight A student throughout high school.
 Her ninety-five percent average elevated her to the top of the class.
-Due to her stellar performance, she was practically guaranteed acceptance from any university in the country, except Rachael had decided to take a year off to spend at the family cottage.
-It had been a difficult decision, since she would be away from all of her friends.
-But she felt a strong urge to do some soul searching in order to gain a clearer perspective on life.
+Due to her stellar performance, she was practically guaranteed acceptance from any university in the country, except Rachael had decided to take a year off to stay at the family cottage.
+It had been a difficult decision, since she would really miss her friends.
+But she felt a strong urge to do some soul-searching in order to gain a clearer perspective on life.

 Fortunately she had the support of her parents, making her decision less quarrelsome.
-Rachael had always been responsible, and Cheryl and Mike were confident that her daughter would ultimately make the right decision.
+Rachael had always been responsible, and Cheryl and Mike felt confident that their daughter would make the right decision.

-“When do you plan to head up to the cottage?” her mom asked.
+“When are you heading to up to the cottage?” her mom asked.

 “Well tomorrow night, Nora, Stacey, and I are planning to watch a movie and then go for a cup of coffee afterwards.
 So maybe I’ll go Saturday after lunch.
 I’ve already packed most of my clothing and personal stuff, so there’s not much for me to do except lug everything into the car.”